Can you recognize the signs of a stroke?

 Strokes affect people in different ways depending on the type of stroke, the area of the brain affected, and the extent of the brain injury.

-A stroke can affect speech, motor activity, cognitive ability, behavior, memory, and/or emotions.
-Paralysis or weakness on one side of the body is common, and in many cases, the person may fall down.
 But a stroke does not have to produce severe symptoms to cause damage.
-A patient may experience only mild dizzy spells, loss of balance, or numbness and discount the symptoms as something else.
+A patient may experience only mild dizzy spells, loss of balance, or numbness and they may attribute the symptoms to something else.

-Know the signs, and act fast
+Know the signs and act fast

 Article sources open article sources